-UAF is a member of UArctic, a network of universities, research centers and other organizations that are committed to higher education and research in the North.
+UAF is a member of UArctic, a network of universities, research centers and other organizations committed to higher education and research in the North.
 UArctic institutions share resources, facilities and expertise with students, scientists and northern communities.
 Whether it’s student exchange or research collaboration, we all benefit when we share what we know.

 All eight circumpolar countries are represented in UArctic: Canada, Denmark/Greenland, Finland, Iceland, Norway, Russia, Sweden and the United States.
-Many more come from countries outside the North, but all are engaged in northern issues.
+Many more institutions come from countries outside the North, but all are engaged in northern issues.

 Learn more at www.uarctic.org.

 Want to study abroad in a northern country?
-UAF graduate and undergraduate students can choose from more than 50 institutions in the seven circumpolar countries where UAF students can go as part of the north2north exchange program.
-More than 80 undergraduate and graduate Nanooks have already gone, some with scholarships or fellowships.
+UAF graduate and undergraduate students can choose from more than 50 institutions in the circumpolar countries through the north2north exchange program.
+Some students are even eligible for scholarships or fellowships.

 Are you a student from another university who wants to go on exchange to UAF?
 Contact your home university’s north2north office, or contact Erica (above), and she will help refer you.

-Research is at the heart of UArctic, and graduate students are the new blood that pushes for innovation and resourcefulness.
+Research is at the heart of UArctic, and students are the new blood that pushes for innovation and resourcefulness.
 UAF graduate students, as well as some undergraduates, can join one of more than two dozen thematic networks, which focus on subjects like engineering, geopolitics, climate change and indigenous issues, or design a study and research program of their own, in cooperation with their UAF school or college and another UArctic institution.

-Contact: John Eichelberger, UArctic Vice-President Academic and UAF Dean of the Graduate School, firstname.lastname@example.org, 474-7729
+Contact: John Eichelberger, UArctic vice president academic and UAF dean of the Graduate School, firstname.lastname@example.org, 907-474-7729

 Teaching and research faculty members can participate in one of more than two dozen thematic networks, which focus on subjects like engineering, geopolitics, climate change and indigenous issues.